binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 === WPCode - Insert Headers and Footers + Custom Code Snippets - WordPress Code Manager ===
 Contributors: WPbeginner, smub, gripgrip, wpcodeteam
-Tags: code, css, php, footer, functions, content, facebook pixel, footer code, footer scripts, footers, google analytics, head, header, header code, header scripts, headers, insert, insert code, insert scripts, js, meta, meta tags, scripts, html, javascript, multisite, code snippets
+Tags: code, css, php, header, code snippets
 Requires at least: 4.6
 Tested up to: 6.4
 Requires PHP: 5.5
-Stable tag: 2.1.7
+Stable tag: 2.1.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easily add code snippets in WordPress.
-Insert header and footer scripts, add PHP code snippets with conditional logic, insert ads pixel code, and more.
+Insert header & footer scripts, add PHP code snippets with conditional logic, insert ads pixel code, and more.

 == Description ==

 = Insert Headers & Footers + Full WordPress Code Snippets Plugin =

-<a href="https://wpcode.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPCode">WPCode</a> (formerly known as Insert Headers and Footers by WPBeginner) is the most popular code snippets plugin for WordPress used by over 2 million websites.
+[WPCode](https://wpcode.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin) (formerly known as Insert Headers and Footers by WPBeginner) is the most popular code snippets plugin for WordPress used by over 2 million websites.

 We make it easy for you to add code snippets in WordPress without having to edit your theme's functions.php file.

 Our simple insert headers and footers interface allows you to insert code like Google Analytics, custom CSS, Facebook Pixel, and more to your WordPress site's header and footer as well other areas of your website.
 No need to edit your theme files!

-Aside from Header and Footer scripts, you can also use WPCode to insert custom PHP code snippets, JavaScript code snippets, CSS code snipets, HTML code snippets, and text snippets with full conditional logic and code priority support.
+Aside from Header and Footer scripts, you can also use WPCode to insert custom PHP code snippets, JavaScript code snippets, CSS code snippets, HTML code snippets, and text snippets with full conditional logic support.

 We took the pain out of adding custom code snippets in WordPress and made it easy.